riskxchange/icons/README.md

 ## Examples

-To see a working demo of these icons, see the [https://riskxchange.github.io/styleguide/#icons](RiskXchange styleguide)
+To see a working demo of these icons, see the [RiskXchange styleguide](https://riskxchange.github.io/styleguide/#icons)